EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 To develop with grunt place Gruntfile.js file inside the plugin root during development (/wp-content/yikes-inc-easy-mailchimp-extender/).
 The paths inside Gruntfile.js are setup relative to the plugin root, so placing it anywhere else without changing the paths will cause an error.

-To install the required dependencies we've included an [auto_install](https://www.npmjs.com/package/grunt-auto-install) tasks to make your life easier.

 First, make sure you install the latest version of Grunt to the local project directory.

 ```bash